 A. SPECIFIC CONDITIONS COMPLIANCE STATUS xi.
 The emission standards specified in the Environmental (Protection) Amendment Rules, 2015 issued by vide S.O.
 3305 (E) dated 7 th December 2015 for the Thermal Power Plant shall be strictly adhered to.
 At present CPP-II power generation capacity is 90 MW (2x30 MW and additional 1x30 MW).
 The emission standards specified in the Environmental (Protection) Amendment Rules, 2015 issued by vide S.O.
-3305 (E) dated 7 th December 2015 for Thermal Power Plant is applicable to coal-based boiler which is installed in CPP II.
-The boiler was installed in the year 2006 and the parameters of SPM, SO 2 , Mercury are in the range of 35-40, 400-450, BDL against the norms of 50, 600, 0.03 mg/Nm3 respectively.
-Specific water consumption is 3.1 m3/Mwh against the norms of 3.5 m3/Mwh.
-To comply with NO x emissions, at present no proven technology is available and actions are being initiated to explore BAT.
+3305 (E) dated 7th December 2015 for Thermal Power Plant is applicable to a coal-based boiler which is installed in CPP II.
+The boiler has installed in the year 2006 and the parameters of SPM, SO 2 , Mercury are in the range of 35-40, 500-550, BDL against the norms of 50, 600, 0.03 mg/Nm 3 respectively.
+Specific water consumption is 3.1 m 3 /Mwh against the norms of 3.5 m 3 /Mwh.
+As per the revised notification the NOx compliance to be met before 31.12.2023.
+To comply at present no proven technology is available and actions are being initiated to explore BAT.
 Fly ash generated is 100% disposed to local fly ash brick manufacturers.
-In the additional 1 x 30 MW CPP, an air cooled condenser is installed and specific water consumption is about 0.3 m3/Mwh and ZLD ETP with SEP is installed to meet the norms of TPP. xii.
+In the additional 1 x 30 MW CPP, an air cooled condenser is installed and the specific water consumption is about 0.3 m 3 /Mwh. xii.
 The National Ambient Air Quality Emission Standards issued by the Ministry vide G.S.R.
 No. 826(E) dated 16 th November 2009 shall be followed.
 To meet the National Ambient Air Quality Emission Standards issued by the Ministry vide G.S.R.
 No. 826(E) dated 16 th November 2009 Continuous Ambient Air Quality monitoring stations of four numbers are installed in the plant peripheral.
-One station is installed to monitor PM 10 , PM {2.5} , SO 2 , NO x and CO and other 3 stations are installed to monitor PM 10 , PM {2.5} , SO 2 as per the CTO condition.
+One station is installed to monitor PM 10 , PM 2.5 , SO 2 , NO x and CO and other 3 stations are installed to monitor PM 10 , PM 2.5 , SO 2 as per the CTO condition.
 The real time data are connected to Care Air Centre of TNPCB & CPCB.
 Apart from this, ambient air quality is monitored in the surrounding villages by TNPCB during the bi- annual survey and also monitored by a NABL accredited laboratory to the defined locations to the parameters issued by the Ministry vide G.S.R.
 No. 826(E) dated 16 th November 2009.
 The monitored results (maximum, minimum & average) is enclosed in Annexure -C. xiii.
 On-line ambient air quality monitoring and continuous stack monitoring facilities for all the stacks shall be provided and sufficient air pollution control devices viz.
 Electrostatic precipitator (ESP), and bag filters etc. shall be provided.
 Continuous Ambient Air Quality monitoring stations of four numbers are installed in the plant peripheral.
-One station is installed to monitor PM 10 , PM {2.5} , SO 2 , NO x and CO and other 3 stations are installed to monitor PM 10 , PM {2.5} , SO 2 as per the CTO condition.
+One station is installed to monitor PM 10 , PM 2.5 , SO 2 , NO x and CO and other 3 stations are installed to monitor PM 10 , PM 2.5 , SO 2 as per the CTO condition.
 The real time data are connected to Care Air Centre of TNPCB & CPCB.
 Online continuous monitoring systems are installed in process and non-process stacks as per the CTO condition to monitor SPM, SO 2 & NO x .
 The real time data is connected with TNPCB & CPCB servers.
 Adequate Air Pollution Control measures are installed in the respective processes and to control the fugitive emissions secondary de-dusting systems are installed in BF & SMS.
 The details of APC measures installed are given in Annexure -K .